top of page

 Biography

-Alessia received a Master of Music in Opera Performance and a Bachelor of Music in Voice Performance from the University of Toronto where she was the recipient of several scholarships such as the Sandra H. Opera Scholarship and the ARIAS Selma & Bruno Zlemit Scholarship.
-Alessia has participated in masterclasses with renowned artists such as Susan Graham, Denyce Graves, Joyce El-Khoury, Emily D’Angelo, and more.
+Alessia received a Master of Music in Opera Performance and a Bachelor of Music in Voice Performance from the University of Toronto under the tutelage of Elizabeth McDonald.

 bottom of page